Pjdur/Mine/README.md

 ```
 Replace <your-script.mine> with the path to your Mine script.

+> Mine can run with any file, regardless of filename, as long as it follows the syntax.
+But the two main file types are `.mn` and `.mine`
 Examples
 Here are some examples of how to use Mine: